-WASHINGTON, Oct.
-25, 2013 /PRNewswire-USNewswire/ -- The U.S. Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA) has declared Texas-licensed truck driver Scotty G. Arnst to be an imminent hazard to public safety and has ordered him not to operate any commercial motor vehicle in interstate commerce.
-Arnst was served the federal order Oct.
-11, 2013.
+WASHINGTON, May 22, 2013 /PRNewswire-USNewswire/ -- The U.S. Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA) has declared Texas-licensed truck driver Ruben Galindo to be an imminent hazard to public safety and has ordered him not to operate any commercial motor vehicle in interstate commerce.
+Galindo was served the federal orders May 6, 2013.

-FMCSA's imminent hazard out-of-service order for Arnst is based on his pattern of unsafe driving, violation of local laws, crashes, falsification of employment applications after crashing, including failure to disclose medical conditions, and violation of federal safety regulations.
+FMCSA's imminent hazard out-of-service order for Galindo is based on his violation of federal safety regulations.

 SOURCE Federal Motor Carrier Safety Administration